pagi-org/spec/pagi.md

 ### Extending Schemas {#extending-schemas}

 Any schema can be extended.
 This is done by specifying the `extends` attribute in  the root `pagis` element.
-The new schema may specify new nodeTypes or add edges and properties to an existing node type.
+The new schema may only specify new nodeTypes or add edges and properties to an existing node type.
+It may not modify existing properties.

 Here is the general structure:
 ```xml